3lvia/designsystem/README.md

 0. Clone repository, checkout new branch from master, and run `yarn`.
 1. Navigate to `packages/web/contentful` and follow the instructions in the `.env.template` file.
 2. Building projects:
    1. Run `yarn build` to build all projects for productions.
-This commando will run on push.
    1. Run `yarn build:web` to build the web project.
    1. Run `yarn build:components` to build the components (includes more steps than start:components like testing).
-   1. Run `yarn build:tokens` at root to build the two token packages.
-These are also built once (not watched) when using `yarn start:components`.
+   1. Run `yarn build:tokens` at root to build the token packages.
 3. Running projects:
    1. Run `yarn start:web` at root to run the main documentation page (design.elvia.io).
    2. Run `yarn start:components` at root to watch for the components (every time components are changed).